Ineligible Courses

 • Advisory board compensation.

-All agents with responsibility for US loans are reminded at least annually of the code.
+All agents with responsibility for U.S. loans are reminded at least annually of the code.

 Special Circumstances

 We understand that there may be special circumstances where students may request to adjust a component of the cost of attendance.
-There may also be unusual circumstances where certain conditions justify College making an adjustment to a student’s dependency status based on a unique situation (e.g., human trafficking, refugee or asylee status, parental abuse or abandonment, incarceration), more commonly referred to as a dependency override.
+There may also be unusual circumstances where certain conditions justify the university making an adjustment to a student’s dependency status based on a unique situation (e.g., human trafficking, refugee or asylee status, parental abuse or abandonment, incarceration), more commonly referred to as a dependency override.

 If you feel that you have a special or unusual circumstance, please contact scholarships@imperial.ac.uk to discuss your situation in more detail.